 - Sunrise Wind is continuing to work on its engagement and consultation strategy.
-In developing a consultation and stakeholder strategy, Sunrise Wind <a href="https://has.nc.nih.gov/has.nc.n - the groups and individuals interested in or affected by the proposed development are identified; - Information issued to the public and consultees is accurate, understandable, issued at the appropriate time and does not overwhelm recipients; - Dialogue is held between those affected by the decisions and those responsible for making the decisions; - The comments provided by the public and consultees are incorporated within the final decision-making process and final decision; - Feedback is provided to all consultees, including the public, explaining the actions taken and how the final decision has been influenced by the process.

-- Sunrise Wind has and will continue to identify stakeholders based on a detailed and overarching approach to assessing all those interested parties including information collected from the following areas: - Commissioned studies that identify federal, state, and local permits, approvals, and consultations required for the Project; - o List of potential agencies and associated authorizations required for the Project; - NYSERDA's recommendations; - o E-TWG and F-TWG recommendations; - o Attendees of Project open house events; - o Interest groups of potentially impacted resources; - o Recommendations provided at local community meetings; - o Prior experience during outreach for the South Fork Wind Farm Project;
+In developing a consultation and stakeholder strategy, Sunrise Wind has taken into account the following essential requirements: - the groups and individuals interested in or affected by the proposed development are identified; - Information issued to the public and consultees is accurate, understandable, issued at the appropriate time and does not overwhelm recipients; - Dialogue is held between those affected by the decisions and those responsible for making the decisions; - The comments provided by the public and consultees are incorporated within the final decision-making process and final decision; - Feedback is provided to all consultees, including the public, explaining the actions taken and how the final decision has been influenced by the process. - Sunrise Wind has and will continue to identify stakeholders based on a detailed and overarching approach to assessing all those interested parties including information collected from the following areas: - Commissioned studies that identify federal, state, and local permits, approvals, and consultations required for the Project; - List of potential agencies and associated authorizations required for the Project; - NYSERDA's recommendations: - E-TWG and F-TWG recommendations; - Attendees of Project open house events; - Interest groups of potentially impacted resources; - Recommendations provided at local community meetings; - Prior experience during outreach for the South Fork Wind Farm Project;